undergrad-partner-school

 Admissions

-Knowing as much as possible about the institution's criteria for admission increases your chances of getting admitted.
-What are the admission requirements for University of Washington?
+If you know as much as possible about the school's criteria for admission, your chances of getting accepted will greatly improve.
+Here are the most vital facts you should know about admission policy and requirements at University of Washington.

-According to the newest data, this school uses standardized test scores for admission and it admitted 27,076 in 2025.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 27,076 in 2025.

 Test Scores